Brexit chaos: Can British PM Theresa May stay in power?

 Hunt, who was previously Britain’s longest-serving health secretary despite being deeply unpopular with doctors in England’s National Health Service, is a significantly more technocratic figure than Johnson, whose outspoken and often antagonistic approach made him unpopular in Brussels.

-John McKendrick, the Attorney General of Anguilla, a British territory in the Caribbean, said Johnson had been Britain's "worst" ever foreign secretary.
+John McKendrick, the attorney general of Anguilla, a British territory in the Caribbean, said Johnson had been Britain's "worst" foreign secretary.

 "Good riddance," he tweeted.